krahets/hello-algo/en/CONTRIBUTING.md

 That is, our contributors are computer scientists, engineers, and students from different linguistic backgrounds, and their objectives have different focal points:

 - **Native Chinese with professional working English**: Ensuring translation accuracy and consistency between CN and EN versions.
-- **Native English**: Enhance the authenticity and fluency of the English content to read naturally and to be engaging.
+- **Native English**: Enhance the authenticity and fluency of the English content to flow naturally and to be engaging.

 Don't hesitate to join us via WeChat `krahets-jyd` or on [Discord](https://discord.gg/9hrbyZFBX3)!